 What is Prenatal Pilates?

-Prenatal Pilates is a series of Pilates exercises specially designed for mums-to-be in their 2nd or 3rd trimester, and are beneficial in preparing the body for birth by strengthening the tummy, back and pelvic floor muscles without straining other joints.
-During pregnancy, your body undergoes many physical, postural and hormonal changes as your body prepares itself for labor – Pilates targets the exact muscles and functions that can be a problem during pregnancy and after birth, in a completely safe way.
+Prenatal Pilates is a series of prenatal fitness exercises specially designed for mums-to-be in their 2nd or 3rd trimester, and are beneficial in preparing the body for birth by strengthening the tummy, back and pelvic floor muscles without straining other joints.
+During pregnancy, your body undergoes many physical, postural and hormonal changes as your body prepares itself for labor.
+Pilates exercises targets specific muscles to prevent issues with muscular functions during pregnancy and after birth.
+As Pilates exercises have no impact on joints, mums-to-be can enjoy prenatal fitness classes in a completely safe way.
 Here are some ways that Prenatal Pilates can benefit expecting mothers:

-1. Strengthens Your Back, Abdominal and Pelvic Floor muscles
+1. Prenatal Pilates strengthens Your Back, Abdominal and Pelvic Floor muscles

 (Source: Backache During Pregnancy)

 Having weak back muscles reduces the ability to support the extra weight from the baby.
 This may worsen your posture (such as rounding of the shoulders and the back in order to accommodate to the added weight) and lead to unnecessary loading onto the joints and back, resulting in joint problems and back pains.